PhD Program in Public Health

-The application process for Fall 2013 admission will begin in September 2012 with tentative deadlines in December 2012 and March 2013.
-Specific application dates will be posted in late Spring 2012.
+The application process for Fall 2014 admission will begin in September 2013 with tentative deadlines in December 2013 and March 2014.
 See the Public Health Graduate Programs Application page for details.

 The College of Public Health and Human Sciences is the only institution in the state of Oregon that offers a PhD in Public Health.
 More specifically, the College offers a PhD in Public Health with concentrations in:

 Public Health MPH and PhD graduate programs accept applications to Fall term only.